Custom Actions

 }

-The compiler will generate this and inject into the top of the resulting Shortcut.
+The compiler will generate this and inject it into the top of the resulting Shortcut.

-Then later, when you reference the action described add(number, number)
+Then as you can see later, when you reference the action described add(number, number)

 add(2,2)